mathworks/OpenTelemetry-MATLAB/examples/ai_agent/AddObservabilityToAIAgent.md

 end
 ```

-# Solve Math Problem
+# Run Agent

-After the code is instrumented, proceed to start the agent.
+After you instrumented the code, start the agent.
 First, start a top\-level OpenTelemetry span to track the entire workflow.

 ```matlab
 tr = opentelemetry.trace.getTracer("AddObservabilityToAIAgent");